Jeff Horton: St. Louis Rams

 Horton was hired as the special assistant/offense to the St. Louis Rams.
 In that position, he assisted head coach Scott Linehan with administrative duties, offensive play-calling, and preparation.

 Detroit Lions

 Horton spent one season (2009) with the Detroit Lions as the quarterbacks coach.

 Minnesota

 Horton was hired by Minnesota coach Tim Brewster in January 2010, after Jedd Fisch left to be the quarterbacks coach for the NFL Seattle Seahawks.
 On October 17, 2010, Brewster was relieved of his head coaching duties.
 Horton was tapped to replace Brewster on an interim basis.
 He went 2–3 as coach, beating the Iowa Hawkeyes on November 27 to win the Floyd of Rosedale trophy.
-It was the first trophy-game win for the Gophers since before Brewster took over.
+It was the first trophy-game win for the Gophers since 2006.
+Jerry Kill was hired as Minnesota's next coach and Horton was not retained on the staff.

 San Diego State

-Horton was the running backs coach and formerly the assistant head coach and offensive coordinator at San Diego State University.
+Horton spent 12 years at San Diego State before retiring.
+His roles included running backs coach, offensive coordinator, and associate head coach.
+In 2016, San Diego State made NCAA history as it became the first program to ever produce a 2,000-yard rusher and 1,000-yard rusher in the same season.
+Once dubbed a "running back whisperer" in the press, the Aztecs were bowl eligible in all twelve seasons under Horton at San Diego State and won three Mountain West titles.